-Expanded record sealing in Texas would lead to increased access to employment, housing, education, and government benefits.
+Automated record sealing in Texas would lead to increased access to employment, housing, education, and government benefits.
 Boosted employment opportunities, for instance, improves one's financial stability so they can provide for their own basic needs.
-Researchers have found that record sealing enforces this notion: within one year of sealing, one's record, an individual's odds of being employed increase by a factor of 1.13 and their reported quarterly wages increase by a factor of 1.23.6
+Researchers have found that record sealing enforces the notion: within one year of sealing, one's record, an individual's odds of being employed increase by a factor of 1.13 and their reported quarterly wages increase by a factor of 1.23.6

 These improved outcomes have a trickle-down effect on family members, particularly the children of those with records.
-For context, approximately half of U.S. children have a parent with some form of criminal record.
-Research demonstrates a correlation between children who are exposed to the criminal justice system through a caregiver and multiple adverse childhood outcomes: cognitive difficulty, being behind in school, teen parenthood, and teen crime.
-Not only would sealing one's record represent a serious expansion of one's earnings and future opportunities, it would also mean people would have better chances of supporting their families long-term and mitigating the adverse outcomes from involvement in the criminal justice system as a child.
+For context, approximately half of U.S. children have a parent with some form of criminal legal record.
+Research demonstrates a correlation between children who are exposed to the criminal justice system through a caregiver and multiple adverse childhood outcomes: cognitive difficulty, being behind in school, teen parenthood, and delinquency.
+Not only would sealing one's record represent a serious expansion of one's earnings and future opportunities, it would also mean people would have better chances of supporting their families long-term and mitigating the adverse outcomes from being "system-involved."